plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 ---
 ## The World Tree

 **The World Tree** is a card zone that represents the World the Adventurers are exploring.
-The World Tree can only have faceup Discoveries in it.
+The World Tree can only have face up Discoveries in it.

 Discoveries are connected to other Discoveries by the black lines on their card faces.
 Connected Discoveries are in the same region of the World, while disconnected Discoveries represent different regions of the World.

 ### Sharing Discoveries

 When an Adventurer Rests and their Player has Discoveries in their Roots, then that Player **Shares Discoveries**.
-When any Player Shares Discoveries use Order.
+When any Player Shares Discoveries use Order to determine who acts when.

-To Share Discoveries all Players move all Discoveries from their Roots into their Hand.
+To Share Discoveries, all Players move all Discoveries from their Roots into their Hand.
 Whenever it is a Player's turn in the Order, they declare a Discovery from their hand as:

 1. **Close;**
 2. **Far;** or,